1983 BMW 320i coupe

 L – long wheelbase

-Of course, at the eye-popping base price of $69,000 (about $150,800 in 2018 dollars or about what a 2019 BMW M760i sedan goes for) the purchaser also got almost every piece of equipment BMW could put in the car.
-Four-wheel anti-lock disc brakes, traction control, ZF’s Servotronic power steering, a self-leveling rear suspension, a driver’s side airbag, a trip computer, dual-zone air conditioning, and leather seats were all standard.
+The 750iL’s eye-popping base price was $69,000—about $193,300 in 2025 dollars, and 55% more than a 2026 760i xDrive sedan goes for.
+For all that money, the purchaser got almost every piece of equipment BMW could put in the car.
+Exterior and mechanical features included a ZF four-speed automatic, four-wheel anti-lock disc brakes, traction control, ZF’s Servotronic power steering, a self-leveling rear suspension, and Pirelli P600B 225/60VR-15 tires (a size still somewhat available) on 15-inch wheels.
+Inside, a driver’s side airbag, a trip computer, dual-zone air conditioning, and leather seats were all standard.

-Make mine silver, please, though black also has its attractions.
+Make mine Salmon Silver, please, though Diamond Black also has its attractions.